SamuNatsu/RnRKaTeX/README.md

 # RnRKaTeX
-You can use KaTeX in your Typecho blog through this plugin
+You can use KaTeX in your Typecho blog using this plugin

 # Install
 1. Download "Plugin.php" and create a folder named "RnRKaTeX" to store it